Lovable Hosting: 3 Ways to Move Your Website and Keep It Free

 API Integrations

-If your Lovable app uses API integrations, you'll need to:
+If your Lovable app uses API integrations, you will need to:

 1. Identify API endpoints: Look through your code for fetch/axios calls